ExWoW/RecentLootTracker/README.md

 - Highlights new loot entries for better visibility.

 ## Installation
-1. Download the addon files.
+1. Download the addon files by clicking the green "Code" button and selecting "Download ZIP".
-2. Place the files in your World of Warcraft `Interface/AddOns` directory.
+2. Unzip the folder and place the `RecentLootTracker` folder into your World of Warcraft `Interface/AddOns` directory.
 3. Restart World of Warcraft and enable the addon in the AddOns menu.

 ## Configuration